-Mentoring - aka: supervised field work is defined as a home inspection conducted under the direct supervision of an "approved" National Home Inspector, or an "approved" equivalent.

-The scope of work includes inspecting the property and generating a full home inspection report at the same time under the mentorship of the approved "mentor".
+Supervised Field Work is defined in the NHICC National Certification Program as a home inspection conducted under the direct supervision of a NHICC approved National Home Inspector with no more than two (2) candidates at any one home inspection.
+The scope of work includes inspecting the property and generating a full home inspection report at the same time under the mentorship of the NHICC approved "mentor".
 The goal of such supervised field work is "mentoring" thus providing on the job training and practical experience for the novice and/or apprentice home inspectors.

-Upon completion of the home inspection, the approved (supervisor/mentor) will be required to review each candidate's inspection report and offer constructive suggestions and feedback.
-This is to assure the inspection report meets substantial compliance with the Standard of Practice and Code of Ethics.
+Upon completion of the home inspection, the NHICC approved (supervisor/mentor) will be required to review each candidate's inspection report and offer constructive suggestions and feedback.
+This is to assure the inspection report meets substantial compliance with the Standards of Practice and Code of Ethics.
 The checklist provided and used by the NHICC National Certification Program must be signed by both parties attesting to the details of the inspection.